 Enabled by Technology

 According to a study conducted by Jeffrey A. Roberts and David M. Wasieleski at Duquesne University, the more technology students use, the more likely it is that cheating will occur.
 With cell phones, it's simple for students to compare notes on an assignment or share ideas, even during a test.
 Accessing the Internet is easy from any number of handheld devices today.
-Even graphic calculators, which students use during math tests, can be filled with data used for cheating.
+Cell phones, tablets, laptops can easily access the internet for answers or hold forbidden data.
+Even graphing calculators, which students use during math tests, can be filled with data used for cheating.

 Ways to Reduce Cheating